paperless-ngx/paperless-ngx/docs/setup.rst

 Overview of Paperless-ng
 ########################

-Compared to paperless, paperless-ng works a little different under the hood and has more moving parts that work together.
+Compared to paperless, paperless-ngx works a little different under the hood and has more moving parts that work together.
 While this increases the complexity of the system, it also brings many benefits.